lucianokadoya-luizalabs/DORAEMON/README.md

-# DORAEMON
+# Doraemon

-DORAEMON is a application to monitoring the Proxies Response Time from APIGEE.
+Doraemon is a application to monitoring the Proxies Response Time from APIGEE.

 <p align="center">
   <img width="500px" src="Doraemon.png" alt='Doraemon'>